100% Free Consultation (225) 412-6348

 Turn to an Experienced Louisiana Work Injury Attorney

 If you have suffered any workplace or industrial accident, it is vital to act as soon as possible to protect your rights.
 Companies will likely use all their resources to uncover any evidence that will help them avoid litigation.
 For example, companies send investigators to the site of the accident right after it happens.
-These investigators take pictures and collect evidence to support their case, even if it doesn’t show the whole picture.
+These investigators take pictures and collect evidence to support their cases, even if it doesn’t show the whole picture.

 Our Baton Rouge, Louisiana personal injury attorneys can gather the evidence needed to support your case.
-Severe injuries can result from work accidents and if this is the case, you will have high medical expenses.
+Severe injuries can result from work accidents, and if this is the case, you will have high medical expenses.
 Without a qualified attorney, it is difficult to protect your rights and secure compensation for your medical expenses.

 "If the company is sending investigators to work right away, and their goal is to prove you got hurt through no fault of their own, you need someone at the scene of the accident at the same time, working to find the evidence of what really caused your injuries." - Jason Itkin